top of page

 Chain: A chain of honourable tradition tried and tested in service, endless, and of length sufficient for the hands of all candidates;

-Rings: Suitable for the little finger of the working hand and obtained from one certified source to insure uniformity and security;
+Rings: Suitable for the little finger of the working hand and obtained from one certified source to ensure uniformity and security;

 Concerning the ring, Kipling wrote: